DHTMLX/gantt-docs/data/api/gantt_isworktime.md

 isWorkTime
 =============

-@todo:check details
+@todo:check params and details

 @short:checks whether the specified date is working or not

 @params:
-- date			Date		a date to check
-* time_unit		string		optional, a time unit: "minute", "hour", "day", "week", "month", "year"
-* task			object		optional, the object of the task the duration of which should be calculated
+- config	object		the configuration object of a time span

 @returns:
 - isWorkTime	boolean		<i>true</i>, if the specified date is working time.
 Otherwise, <i>false</i>